Zotero

 How to simplify the use of word processor citation add-in

-- Click Edit in the Zotero menu bar and select Preferences.
+- Click Edit in the Zotero menu bar and select Settings.

-- Check the box Use classic Add Citation dialog and click OK.
+- Check the box Use classic Add Citation dialog.

 Use Zotero Connector extension in your browser to add new references to Zotero.
 The extension is usually installed along with the desktop application and is compatible with Firefox, Chrome, Edge and Safari.
 You may reinstall the extension via Zotero desktop if necessary.
 The extension finds citation information (metadata) automatically from search results and websites and saves the metadata to Zotero.
 Publication pdf’s are also saved, if they are available and if attachment file saving is enabled in Zotero.